Article translated by an automatic translation system. Press here for further information.

 By this name is known the way used by the Galician reapers at the beginning of the summer to go to work in Castile and that also served them back to return to their homes at the end of the summer.
 There is no doubt that many others went along the same path, including pilgrims.
 They went down to the Castilian fields through Alberguería, Cercedelo, Campobecerros, A Gudiña, O Cañizo, A Canda, Lubián, Padornelo and Puebla de Sanabria.
 On the return they offered their hoces at the Shrine of the Tuiza, just before facing the climb to the portilla of A Canda and entering Galicia.

-The Camino Sanabrés can by itself constitute an alternative to other Camino de Santiago.
+The Sanabrés Way can in itself be an alternative to other Ways of Santiago.
 Between Granja de Moreruela and Santiago de Compostela there are 367 kilometers by Laza, the shortest alternative after A Gudiña and the one currently following the Guide of Consumer Eroski.
-In reality, the Sanabrés or Mozarabic Way is a continuation of the Silver Way.
+In reality, the Sanabrés Way or Mozarabic is a continuation of the Silver Way.
 Upon reaching the Zamorana town of Granja de Moreruela, the pilgrims who come from Seville or Mérida following the itinerary of the ancient Roman way have two alternatives to continue to Santiago.
-The first is to continue along the Vía de la Plata to Astorga and to link with the Camino Francés towards Santiago.
-The second option, followed by almost all the walkers, is to leave the Vía de la plata and deviate by the Camino Sanabrés towards the province of Ourense, through the localities of Tábara, Santa Marta de Tera, Rionegro del Puente and Puebla de Sanabria.
+The first is to continue along the Silver Way to Astorga and link to the French Way towards Santiago.
+The second option, followed by almost all of the walkers, is to leave the Silver Way and move through the Sanabrés Road to the province of Ourense, through the localities of Tábara, Santa Marta de Tera, Rionegro del Puente and Puebla de Sanabria.
 Once in Galicia, the provinces of Ourense, Pontevedra and A Coruña continue.
 At first sight this alternative seems to be the shortest option, but it is not.
-From Seville to Santiago, by the Via de la Plata and the Sanabrés Road, there are 980 kilometers.
-By contrast, the Vía de la Plata and the Camino Francés are 963 kilometers.
+From Sevilla to Santiago, through the Silver Way and the Sanabrés Road, there are 980 kilometers.
+By contrast, the Silver Way and the French Way are 963 kilometers.